-The Massachusetts Turnpike Authority is located in the State Transportation Building at 10 Park Plaza, Boston, Massachusetts.
-The Authority's business operations are supported by an IT configuration consisting of a local area network (LAN) with 37 file servers and 450 workstations.
-The Authority maintains a blocking firewall to the Commonwealth's Information Technology Division (ITD).
-The firewall was installed to provide increased access security and privacy that are essential to the operation and mission of the Authority.
-The Authority has connections to MAGNet, the Commonwealth of Massachusetts' wide area network (WAN), and uses anti-virus software for scanning of the LAN and all individual workstations.
-The Commission has 36 individuals in information technology positions who are responsible for the operations and security of IT systems.
+Legislative Information Services' (LIS) business operations are supported by an IT configuration with a local area network (LAN) consisting of 9 file servers and 12 hundred workstations.
+LIS maintains a firewall to the Commonwealth's Information Technology Division (ITD) that was installed to provide increased access security and privacy that are essential to the operation and mission of the Legislative branch.
+LIS has connections to MAGNet, the Commonwealth of Massachusetts' wide area network (WAN).
+LIS has twenty-two individuals in information technology positions who are responsible for the operations and security of IT systems.